BitcoinDesign/Guide/guide/payments/transactions.md

 To make a Lightning payment, the sender requires an invoice created by the recipient.
 The recipient's wallet application creates a preimage, or payment secret, which is then used to create an invoice for one-time use.
 The recipient can share the invoice with the sender as a QR code, over NFC, in plain text, or as a payment link.

+Note that the recipient does not always need to produce the invoice manually.
+For example, an ecommerce site could generate invoices automatically on behalf of the recipient, or the recipient could rely on a static QR code that allows the sender's wallet to retrieve the invoice or necessary data dynamically.

 ### 2. Confirm payment

 The sender loads the invoice into their wallet application.
 After reviewing that the amount looks correct and the fee estimate is satisfactory, the sender confirms that they would like to make the Lightning payment.